-Last Updated on 5 meses by Try Plain Jane
+Last Updated on 12 meses by Yomesh

 With a heated presidential election topping headlines, it is easy to forget about the ballot measures like cannabis legalization that voters are also deciding.
 There are now a total of fifteen states where cannabis is recreationally legal.
 Altogether, only 12 states continue to prohibit cannabis, with the majority of US states offering cannabis legalization for medical purposes at a minimum.
 Whether your state went blue or red, the question we want to know is if it went green!
 You can view each state’s hemp laws by clicking on the link in the state’s name below.

 - 3 Where is Cannabis Illegal?

 - 4 Which States Legalized Cannabis in the 2020 Election?